3-Day Warsaw Itinerary: A SightSeeing Guide by JetSettingFools.com

 Welcome to JetSetting Fools, here you will find our best travel tips for destinations worldwide.
 Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

 Warsaw, Poland surprised us.
 When we decided to take a long layover in the Polish Capital, we anticipated spending most of the time working.
-However, we quickly became enamored by Warsaw and pushed our work aside to make the most of our stay.
-The resilient history – from royal to uprising to rebuilding – provided an engaging storyline for our visit to Warsaw.
+However, we quickly became enamored by Warsaw and pushed our work aside to make the most of our short stay.
+The resilient history – from royal to uprising to rebuilding – provided an engaging storyline for our Warsaw Itinerary.

 3 Day Warsaw Itinerary Trip Plan

-By the end of our trip, we were completely dazzled and already devising a plan for a return Warsaw trip.
-To help other travelers enjoy the city like we did, we created a 3 Day Warsaw Itinerary that includes the highlights – as well as few hidden gems.
+By the end of our trip, we were completely dazzled and already devising a plan for a return visit to Warsaw.
+To help other travelers enjoy the city like we did, we created a 3 Day Warsaw Itinerary that includes all the highlights – as well as few hidden gems!

-Save, Pin or Bookmark this Warsaw travel blog post so you can access it to plan your time in Poland!
+Save, Pin or Bookmark this Warsaw Travel Guide to plan your trip in Poland!

 Day 1 in Warsaw, Poland